 Getting SaaS SEO right takes time, effort, and investment, but is well worth it.
 What you must remember throughout is to tailor your work to your potential customers.
 That starts with understanding who your target audience is.
 You must then build on that by mapping your buyer’s journey.

 From there, you can segment your SaaS SEO funnel to target leads at different stages of that journey.
 Research what your prospects want, and create optimized content to suit.
 Make sure to consider searcher intent throughout.
 Every page or post you build must answer the questions or aims of its targeted readers.

 Even the best content needs backlinks to help it rank.
 That means organized outreach should also play a role in your SaaS SEO.
 Approaching domains or brands for links can feel daunting.
 If you’ve got your content creation right, though, it’ll be easier than you think.
 Writers, editors, and business owners are keen to link to top-class content.
 It helps their domain as well as yours.

 So, there you have it.
-Everything you could possibly want to know about SaaS SEO, and probably a fair bit more to boot.
-If that’s whetted your appetite and you do want to learn more about scaling your SaaS brand, though, check out our eBook.
+Everything you could possibly want to know about building the perfect SEO strategy for your SaaS business in 2023, and probably a fair bit more to boot.
+If that’s whetted your appetite and you do want to learn more about scaling your SaaS brand then book a chat with us.